ensminger/n2k/README.md

 ## Concept
 N2K (Need to Know) is a little Wordpress plugin built for developers and builders who would like to let clients browse their sites-in-progress at certain presentable breakpoints, and hide it at others.

-As a developer, you will specify which viewports are currently "presentable" or not.
-The plugin will use Javascript (jQuery) to detect the viewport width of a users device.
-If the device is within a "unpresentable" or “hidden” range, the user will be shown a friendly error message with a recommendation to use a viewport that is presentable.
+As a developer, you will specify which breakpoints are currently "presentable" and which are not.
+The plugin will compile custom media queries and inject them into the pages you specify.
+If the device is within an "unpresentable" or “hidden” range, the user will be shown a friendly error message with a recommendation to use a viewport that is presentable.